What do the charges against Derek Chauvin in George Floyd's death mean?

 Testimony that revealed Chauvin should have known to put Floyd in a side recovery position, that he should have provided medical care before paramedics arrived and that he stayed in his position after he was told Floyd didn't have a pulse could all point to negligence, said former U.S. Attorney Tom Heffelfinger.

-Each count carries a different maximum sentence: 40 years for second-degree unintentional murder, 25 years for third-degree murder, and 10 years for second-degree manslaughter.

-But under Minnesota sentencing guidelines, for a person with no criminal history, each murder charge carries a presumptive sentence of 12 1/2 years in prison, while manslaughter has a presumptive sentence of four years.
+But under Minnesota sentencing guidelines, for a person with no criminal history, the charge carries a presumptive sentence of 12 1/2 years in prison.

 Prosecutors are seeking a sentence that goes above the guideline range.
 They cited several aggravating factors, including that Floyd was particularly vulnerable, that Chauvin was a uniformed police officer acting in a position of authority, and his alleged crime was witnessed by multiple children - including a 9-year-old girl who testified that watching the restraint made her "sad and kind of mad."

-Chauvin has waived his right to have a jury decide if aggravating factors exist.
-So if he is convicted, Judge Peter Cahill will make that decision and would sentence Chauvin at a later date.
+Chauvin has waived his right to have a jury decide if aggravating factors exist, so Judge Peter Cahill will make that decision and will sentence Chauvin at a later date.
 In Minnesota, defendants typically serve two-thirds of their penalty in prison, with the rest on parole.